Sidewinder1138/lustre/README.md

 I want to try using SVG elements as the basis for constructing web UIs, instead of the traditional HTML/CSS approach.

-I'll be using TS/JS to manipulate the SVG elements, and any DOM elements as well.
+I'll be using TypeScript to manipulate the SVG elements, and any DOM elements as well.

 I'll be embedding snippets of HTML/CSS content inside SVG elements via the
 <foreignObject> SVG element, that way for "regular" textual content we can use